Stem Cell Transplant (Bone Marrow Transplant) for Blood Cancers

 Why Choose UPMC for a Stem Cell Transplant?

-- Works with the National Cancer Institute's Eastern Cooperative Oncology Group to offer clinical trials of promising new transplant approaches for blood cancer.
+Part of the Mario Lemieux Center for Blood Cancers, our accredited program is committed to advancing stem cell transplant therapies.
+We work with the National Cancer Institute's Eastern Cooperative Oncology Group to offer clinical trials of promising new transplant approaches for blood cancer.

 Contact Us About Stem Cell Transplant for Blood Cancer

 To reach the Mario Lemieux Center for Blood Cancers, call 412-864-6600.